elvisciuffetelli/top-TVseries/README.md

 # A React app with lots of useful informations about the most popular TV series

-## Link to the Heroku app (please give it some time since it's a free dyno): <https://top-series-movie-api.herokuapp.com/>
+## Link to the Heroku app (please give it some time for the initial loading since it's a free dyno): <https://top-series-movie-api.herokuapp.com/>

 ## Available Scripts